pigfrown/whitefire-fpga-metrics/README.md

 it.
 So if you want it to work you will need to call your prometheus datasource in grafana "homelab", or change the json to match your datasource name.

-About the example dashboard:
+About the example dashboards:

-It uses "fpga" as the label for the card.. e.g. tokenminer-metrics launched with
+the dashboard use "fpga" as the label for the card.. e.g. tokenminer-metrics launched with
 `tokenminer-metrics -m logpath.log -c fpga`

-Only setup to view 1 card.
+The example dashboard are only setup to use 1 card, but grafana is extensible and easily modified.
+Grafana 'variables' will help.

 The pool stuff won't work unless you run poolscraper as well.

 # Note on poolscraper.py

+Pool scraper is mostly broken and only works on 0xBitcoin pools.

 Pool scraping still occasionally crashes but I'm putting it here in case people don't mind it being slightly buggy.